-Most accidents generally involve 2 or more insurance companies: yours and those for the other parties involved in the accident.
+Most accidents generally involve two or more insurance companies: yours and those for the other parties involved in the accident.

 Although a person insured by a particular insurance company is generally obligated by the policy to provide information, including a recorded statement, such information should only be given after you have had the opportunity to speak with a lawyer and have that lawyer present when the information is given.

 The insurance company for the persons who caused an accident will generally try to get information, including recorded statements, as quickly as possible from those injured by the accident.
 Anyone injured by an accident should generally consult with an attorney before deciding whether or not to provide any information, including a recorded statement or medical authorization, to an insurance company for an opposing party.